What is Co-Authoring?

 - Store Documents in a Shared Location:

-- Place all source files (e.g., PDFs) in a shared, accessible location, such as a shared folder on OneDrive or SharePoint.
-Even when you have embedded the supporting documentation
+- Store all source files (e.g., PDFs) in a shared, easily accessible location, such as a shared folder on OneDrive or SharePoint.
+Ideally, these files should reside in the same folder; if that's not feasible, place them no more than one subfolder level down.

-- Always save screenshots in a shared location, and avoid importing from the clipboard.
+- Always save screenshots directly to a shared location and avoid importing them from the clipboard.
+Documents imported via the clipboard aren't saved locally on your computer, potentially causing accessibility issues for other users.

 Step 2: Configure DataSnipper Settings